Manfred Maurus

-Manfred Maurus was a German scientist, assistant professor at the Ludwig Maximilian University of Munich, researcher and head of the Department of Behavioral Physiology at the Max Planck Institute of Psychiatry.
-Maurus was a pioneer in neuroethology, starting his work with Dr. Detlev Ploog.
-He specialized in investigating the neural basis of behavior in freely behaving squirrel monkeys ('Saimiri sciureus'), using radio-controlled electrical brain stimulation.
+Manfred Maurus was a German scientist, an assistant professor at the Ludwig Maximilian University of Munich, researcher, and head of the Department of Behavioral Physiology at the Max Planck Institute of Psychiatry.
+Maurus was a pioneer in neuroethology, commencing his work with Dr. Detlev Ploog.
+He specialized in investigating the neural basis of behavior in freely behaving squirrel monkeys (Saimiri sciureus), using radio-controlled electrical brain stimulation.
 Among his coworkers were Helmut Pruscha, Birgit Kühlmorgen, Paul Müller-Preuss, and Uwe Jürgens.

-He retired to Canada and died January 15, 2008.
+He retired to Canada and died on January 15, 2008.